microsoftgraph/entra-powershell/module/EntraBeta/docs/Remove-EntraBetaApplicationOwner.md

 ```

 ## DESCRIPTION
-The Remove-EntraBetaApplicationOwner cmdlet removes an owner from an application in Azure Active Directory (AD).
+The Remove-EntraBetaApplicationOwner cmdlet removes an owner from an application in Microsoft Entra ID.

 ## EXAMPLES